 For most businesses, winning a government contract is a big deal.
-Weeks and months of tender writing and meetings are about to pay off.
+Months of tender writing and meetings are about to pay off.
 But is a lack of cyber security putting your hard work and contract at risk?
 And if you win the contract, are your IT systems safe from professional hackers looking for a back-door into government systems?

 The Australian Government, through the Australian Cyber Security Centre (ACSC), has warned contractors about a significant increase in cyber activity being reported by government contractors in Australia and overseas.
 The ACSC noted that contractors have become high priority targets for cyber activities.